KilianVoillaume/Financial-Projects/OPTIONS/Greeks/README.md

 Rho	Sensitivity to interest rate	Positive for calls, negative for puts

 ---

-## These scripts are intended for educational use only.
-Trading options carries significant risk and requires a solid understanding of market mechanics. ⚠️
+*These tools are intended for educational and demonstration purposes.
+They are based on theoretical pricing models and simplified assumptions.* ⚠️